jake-shobin/helm-sample-flask-project/README.md

   3. Configure CirleCI environments

       Some environment variables is required to configure at your project CircleCI settings.
-These values must be **base64 encoded**.

       - `DEV_KUBE_CONFIG`: kubectl config file for k8s development cluster.
+This value must be **base64 encoded**.
       - `PROD_KUBE_CONFIG`: kubectl config file for k8s production cluster.
+This value must be **base64 encoded**.
       - `HARBOR_USERNAME`: [Harbor](https://hub.k8s.teko.vn) username, which is needed to use Teko Harbor for image registry and `flaskapp` helm chart.
       - `HARBOR_PASSWORD`: [Harbor](https://hub.k8s.teko.vn) password, which is needed to use Teko Harbor for image registry and `flaskapp` helm chart.